 On the top level is the restaurant where it serves Southern Low Country food mixed in with a hint of Florida Spanish Community.
 Think gumbo, jambalaya, fried catfish, anything served with grits and add the seasoning that makes Latin food amazing and you get what head chief David Del Rio has christened “Florisiana.”
 Del Rio explains it as a mixed of Louisiana French food (the Southern Low Country Food) and Florida Latin comfort food.
 The food is tasty, but does have a little bit of a kick to it.
 If you are wondering about the drink selection, this restaurant’s goal is to make you feel like you are sitting on a beach, so needless to say, they have a vast array of sugar boat drinks with umbrellas

 On a trip, last year, both OJ and I splurged on drinks served in coconuts.
 Nothing feels like watching the sunset and sipping rum and coconut flavored alcohol from a coconut cup carved to look like a pirate.

 The second level is another restaurant, known as the Steam Shack.
 Serving steam and boiled seafood, sandwiches and snacks, this part of Eaton Beach turned itself into a northern seafood shack.
 You order the food at the counter, find a seat, and they bring it to you.
 And you watch the sea plane aviators and boaters out on the lake.

-There is usually either live music or Jimmy Buffet song playing in the background, tell you how he lost his flip flop and now is enjoying life with a margarita.
+There is usually either live music or Jimmy Buffet song playing in the background, telling you how he lost his flip flop and now is enjoying life with a margarita.

 The last level, you are on the beach.
 Eaton sandy beaches offer the vacation sun and sand without the fear of sharks or sea lice.
 Here you can rent kayaks, Paddleboards, pontoons, and other watercrafts, or just sit on the beach and watch the seaplanes come in.